-Plas Celyn offers bed and breakfast in an attractive Victorian home in the traditional Welsh community of Trefriw.
-Set in the beautiful Conwy Valley, close to the popular attractions of Betws-y-Coed , Llanrwst and the walled town of Conwy, Plas Celyn is a comfortable and welcoming base for your adventures in the heart of Snowdonia.
-As well as the spectacular sightseeing, for the more energetic there are walks right on your doorstep
+Plas Celyn an attractive Victorian home in the traditional Welsh community of Trefriw is currently closed for Bed and Breakfast.
+Set in the beautiful Conwy Valley, close to the popular attractions of Betws-y-Coed , Llanrwst and the walled town of Conwy, Plas Celyn is a comfortable and welcoming base for our adventures in the heart of Snowdonia.

 Plas Celyn was built in the 1840’s for the Gwydir Estate manager, and is an imposing stone-fronted early Victorian house.
 The estate was owned by the Wynn family, who lived at Gwydir Castle (just a short way along the road to Betws-y-Coed) and the estate extended for miles around.
 Today the castle is open to the public, and the estate now provides some wonderful walking trails in the Gwydir Forest.